Fresh Philosophy Graduate Joins Harvard Law School

 With the goal of promoting discussion and engagement among students of diverse backgrounds, El Shafie founded a reading society that brought together participants from AUC, Oxford and several other American universities.
 Named MensCiceronis, the group regularly meets to dissect the classics of Western and Judeo-Islamic political philosophy.
 Students who were physically available would meet on AUC’s campus, joined by students abroad through Skype.
 “The group has proven to be quite a success,” El Shafie noted.
 “It has been a space for dialogue between people of different cultures and has enriched us all very much.”

-Beyond his University activities, El Shafie demonstrated a passion for teaching Braille and helping to increase the number of Braille translations available to visually impaired individuals.
+Beyond his University activities, El Shafie, who is visually impaired, demonstrated a passion for teaching Braille and helping to increase the number of Braille translations available to visually impaired individuals.
 He worked with the Egyptian Parents Association for the Visually Impaired, teaching Braille reading and writing, Braille music, adaptive technology, Microsoft Word and English in different programs.
 He volunteered with Bookshare, working on scanning and proofreading books for Braille translation.
 He also took the initiative of developing the first draft of an electronic Braille edition of Shakespeare’s complete works.

 Having explored the philosophies underlying political theory, El Shafie will now begin to make his mark on another university community as he continues to work toward fusing theory and practicality through the study of the written law.
 “Through studying law, I hope to be able to combine law and philosophy, theoretically and practically, so I can achieve change,” he said.